KambezJ/Classic-Snake-Game-Python/README.md

    - Generating random grid positions for food placement.
 6. **Algorithmic Thinking:**
    - Efficiently updating the snake's movement and detecting collisions.
+7. **Collision Detection:**
+   - The game includes logic to detect collisions with walls, the snake's own body, and the food.
+8. **File Handling (Audio Playback):**
+   - Python libraries playsound and pygame are used for playing background music and sound effects.

 ### Additional Skills
 - **Game State Management:**